OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 4. You MUST include your physical address either in your entry or in your cover letter.
 Please do not submit a film without giving us your address, which we need for our records.

 6. Please include in your cover letter if your film was SHOT IN TEXAS (include locations) or made by TEXAS FILMMAKERS.
-We have special Out-Of-Competition categories for which your film may be eligible if it is not selected for the competition, and we don't want to miss your film!
+We don't want to miss your film!